nbdc-datahub/hbcd-docs/docs/instruments/mri/mri-proc.md

 <li>Despiking and filtering: Data despiked, temporally filtered (0.01–0.08 Hz), and smoothed (6 mm FWHM).</li>
 <li>Censoring: High-motion volumes are interpolated and later censored to minimize motion artifacts.</li>
 <li>Amplitude of Low-Frequency Fluctuations (ALFF) and Regional Homogeneity (ReHo) metrics computed from cleaned data.</li>
-<li>Parcellated time series are extracted for <a href="../mri/index.md#parc">each atlas</a> and pairwise functional connectivity is calculated as the Pearson correlation between regional time series.</li>
+<li>Parcellated time series are extracted for <a href="#parc">each atlas</a> and pairwise functional connectivity is calculated as the Pearson correlation between regional time series.</li>
 <li>Postprocessed derivatives are concatenated across runs.</li>
 </ul>
 </div>